Rushadilly/Revival/posts/Revival #10.md

 His legs finally gave out and he stumbled.
 <br>He hit hard and rolled, stones scraping his side.

-> “_Ow—_” he hissed, clutching his chest as the ache spread through him.
+> _Ow—_ he hissed, clutching his chest as the ache spread through him.

 Dirt clung to his fur, the sting grounding him more than the air ever could.